moov-io/ach-test-harness/README.md

   amount:
     min: <integer>
     max: <integer>
     value: <integer>       # Either min AND max OR value is used
   debit: <object>          # Include this to only match on debits
+  individualName: <string> # Compare the IndividualName on EntryDetail records
+  routingNumber: <string>  # Exact match of ABA routing number (RDFIIdentification and CheckDigit)
   traceNumber: <string>    # Exact match of TraceNumber

 action:
+  # Copy the EntryDetail to another directory
+  copy:
+    path: <string> # Filepath on the FTP server

   # Send the EntryDetail back with the following ACH change code
   correction:
     code: <string>